clodbrasilino/chatgpt-codesec-analysis/README.md

 You are welcome to mimic our experiment and check the results yourself.
 Use the issues as a forum to discuss about this experiment (if you need any assistance running it, or any ideas you want to discuss).

-Our dataset is based on <a href="https://github.com/google-research/google-research/tree/master/mbpp">Most Basic Python Problems</a> dataset, adapted for C code generation instead of python code.
+Our dataset is based on [Most Basic Python Problems](https://github.com/google-research/google-research/tree/master/mbpp) dataset, adapted for C code generation instead of python code.

 I'd like to thank all supporters of this project.
  - 许海涛 (Xu Haitao), my supervisor, and all of his team